-With MX Linux becoming so popular lately, an example regarding this OS seems fitting to start with.
-It’s also a special case.
-It “kind of” has systemd, but it “kind of” doesn’t. timedatectl reports that network time is “on,” but systemd-timesyncd is not used.
+With MX Linux being one of the most popular Linux distros, it seems fitting to start with an example regarding this OS.
+It’s also a special case, as it “kind of” has systemd but also “kind of” doesn’t. timedatectl reports that network time is “on,” but systemd-timesyncd is not used.

-So how does it sync?
-You can check with the next command which you can use on any other Linux operating system.
+How does it sync?
+You can check with the next command, one that you can use on any other Linux operating system.

 On MX Linux you will get a result similar to what you see in the following picture.

 From this filtered log message, you can see that the “ntpdate” client ran once.
 This is a popular client, installed by default on many Linux distributions.
 It’s lightweight and only queries NTP servers sporadically.
-It doesn’t run in the background and is triggered by scripts, syncs, then exits.
+It doesn’t run in the background and is triggered by scripts and syncs, then exits.

 If, for some reason, you want to install

 ntpdate on operating systems with systemd, first disable systemd’s ntp client.